myseq/myseq.github.io/content/posts/cisa_kev_distribution/index.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 |14|20|120|157|233|146|58|46|48|45|117|21|

-> Conclusion: There are 5 months (Mar/Apr/May/Jun/Nov) where the distribution of KEV is higher than `mean` value.
+> Key TakeAways: There are 5 months (Mar/Apr/May/Jun/Nov) where the distribution of KEV is higher than `mean` value.
 >> And this means more resources should be allocated for those months (in red).

 ### Eg.2: KEV Dashboard (cmdline)